bschoeneweis/bschoeneweis.github.io/content/posts/2021-04-12-aws-lambda-and-wkhtmltopdf/index.md

 Click Create and take note of your new layer's Version ARN as we are about to use it to add to our function.

-Now we're set up to start writing our function code!
+Now we're set up to create our function!

 ## Writing the AWS Lambda function